 - Shareholder Resolutions – CBIS files resolutions that are voted on by shareholders to demonstrate widespread support for addressing Catholic beliefs.

 - Corporate Dialogues – CBIS meets with companies in our portfolios to advise them and hold them accountable as responsible corporate citizens whose activities may have global impacts.

-- Proxy Voting – We vote more than 3,000 proxy ballots each year, throughout the world, to inform companies of Catholic beliefs on important impact investing issues.
+- Proxy Voting – We vote more than 3,000 proxy ballots each year, covering over 30,000 unique management and shareholder proposals throughout the world, to inform companies of Catholic beliefs on important impact investing issues.